ryt/psync/README.md

     psync -d railsapp

-Show the rsync command and exit (-s):
+Show the rsync command and exit (-s) or (-c):

     psync -s railsapp
+    psync -c railsapp

-List all the apps (or files) that you've added:
+List all the apps (or files) that you've added (-l) or (--list):

     psync -l
+    psync --list

 The output should be something like this:

-    myapp       /home/myapp/        server1:/home/myapp/
+    myapp       /home/myapp/        serverhost:/home/myapp/
     myfile      /home/myfile.php    user@1.1.1.1:/home/myfile.php
     railsapp    /home/me/railsapp/  user@remote.com:/home/railsapp/

-To acess psync.py with psync add the following to `.bashrc` or `.profile` on Mac:
+To acess psync.py with `psync` add the following to `.bashrc` or `.profile` on Mac:

     alias psync='/path/to/psync.py'

+To access it with `push` simply name the key 'push' :)

+    alias push='/path/to/psync.py'

-> Currently you can't specify additional rsync options when you run psync.
-Also, everything is stored in one file.
-If both of these things bother you, feel free to edit the script and make yourself happy.
+> Final note: if you want to specify additional rsync options when you run psync, run the show command and exit with (-s) or (-c) and add your options accordingly when running the rsync command.